jimodayne/ecommerce-intership/README.md

 # Ecommerce Intership Project

-This is my project for internship in DSV.
+This is my project for internship.
 It is a shopping website.

 **Main function:**